 I love a good holiday cocktail.
 I especially love with they’re infused with seasonal fruit and herbs.
 If they’re low in sugar and alcohol and loaded with antioxidants – they’re good for you right?
 I thought so.
 If you’re into this kind of cocktail too, here is my list for ten healthy cocktails.
 They are all great for right now, anytime or to ring in the New Year with.

 You might be a little apprehensive about the use of black peppercorn in this cranberry shrub.
 But I promise you it works.
 It’s not spicy.
 It is actually used to mellow the tartness of the cranberry.
 And give it some well-rounded earthy tones.

-Kicking it off are these black peppercorn and cranberry shrub cocktails spiked with gin.
-The black peppercorn mellows cranberry’s tartness, giving it subtle spicy, earthy tones.
-It’s the perfect cocktail for this time of year.
-Bring it to holiday parties, or stock your home bar with the shrub to have it on hand when friends pop over.
-I’ll be doing exactly that from now until New Years.
+This cranberry cocktail with black peppercorns and maple syrup is the perfect cocktail for this time of year.
+Bring it to holiday parties, or stock your home bar with the cranberry shrub to have it on hand when friends pop over.
+I’ll be doing exactly that from now until after New Years.

 - 1 cup filtered water

 - 2 tablespoons black peppercorns

 - Bring the water and peppercorns to a simmer in a medium sized sauce pan.

 - Then add the cranberries and simmer until the cranberries are totally cooked down and the liquid is bright red.
 This will take approximately 10 minutes.
 Remove from the heat and add in the apple cider vinegar and maple syrup.
 Stir and then strain the mixture through a sieve into a glass jar.

 - This cranberry shrub can be served over ice with equal parts club soda.
 Or as a cocktail by combining 1 ounce of gin or vodka with 1 tablespoon shrub over ice and topped with club soda.